Superalgos/Superalgos/docs/_data/data_mine.md

 style_condition: "A style condition is a rule that allows applying an alternative style in cases where the rule validates true."

 polygon_body: "A polygon body is is the fill of a shape made out of at least 3 vertices."

+pending: "daily files, market files and so on, "